PubInv/Gluss-Pusher/Sprint2.md

 NOTE: I would now like to use a button press to initiate left and right action.
 I bought a kit that has two buttons (tiny, and weird), which I have not used.
 I will have to put them on a breadboard, but let me use that.

+Evening:

+I constructed a 10-magnet piston out of acrylic tube.
+Unfortunately, it has too much weight and friction, it doesn't slide easily.
+I need to both lubricate it better and move to an Acrylic Tube (just a little thinner) and possibly try to improve my coils.
+If I could double the number of turns on my coil (which is not trivial), that could really make a big difference.